volatilityfoundation/volatility3/doc/source/Linux.rst

 Acquiring memory
 ----------------

 Volatility3 does not provide the ability to acquire memory.
-In this tutorial we will see how we can use  `LiME <https://github.com/504ensicslabs/lime>`_ for this purpose.
-It supports 32 and 64 bit captures from native Intel hardware as well as virtual machine guests.
-It also supports capture from Android devices.
-See below for example commands building and running LiME:
+You can use any of the following tools to Acquire memory or the ones you are convenient with:
+    - `AVML - Acquire Volatile Memory for Linux <https://github.com/microsoft/avml>`_
+    - `LIME - Linux Memory Extract <https://github.com/504ensicsLabs/LiME>`_

 .. code-block:: shell-session